onap/archived-appc/docs/APPC API Guide/APPC API Guide.rst

 Life Cycle Management Commands
 ==============================

-APPC receives commands from external ECOMP components, such as SO, Policy, DCAE, or the Portal, to manage the life cycle of virtual applications and their components.
+APPC receives commands from external ONAP components, such as SO, Policy, DCAE, or the Portal, to manage the life cycle of virtual applications and their components.

 A virtual application is composed of the following layers of network technology: